-- 6.4 The terms of reference of the Misconduct Panel are: - a) To consider cases referred to it by the Preliminary Enquiry Officer, in order to determine whether an allegation of misconduct or unprofessional behaviour has been substantiated on the balance of probabilities, and to determine appropriate outcomes and action in accordance with these procedures; - b) To advise the School Academic Board on disciplinary matters or any related issues that may arise from the Panel proceedings.
-This may include matters related to the Conservatoire (see Section 9, 'Monitoring and Assurance'). - 6.5 In the circumstance that the student and/or any other relevant parties are unable to attend, it will be at the discretion of the Chair of the Misconduct Panel as to whether the proceedings may continue or whether any other action (eg a rescheduling of the hearing or the opportunity to make further written submissions) is necessitated.
+- 6.4 The terms of reference of the Misconduct Panel are: - a) To consider cases referred to it by the Preliminary Enquiry Officer, in order to determine whether an allegation of misconduct or unprofessional behaviour has been substantiated on the balance of probabilities, and to determine appropriate outcomes and action in accordance with these procedures; - b) To advise the School Academic Board on disciplinary matters or any related issues that may arise from the Panel proceedings. - 6.5 In the circumstance that the student and/or any other relevant parties are unable to attend, it will be at the discretion of the Chair of the Misconduct Panel as to whether the proceedings may continue or whether any other action (e.g. a rescheduling of the hearing or the opportunity to make further written submissions) is necessitated.
 Where a student is for good reason unable to attend a hearing on the scheduled date, a new date will normally be offered.